mrci0x1/mrci0x1.github.io/_posts/2025-08-29-TombWatcher.md

 ```
 This gave us the next step in our escacdlation path.

-> **Notice:**Kerberos SessionError: KRB_AP_ERR_SKEW (Clock skew too great)
-It means your machine's clock is out of sync with the domain controller and Kerberos hates that.
+> Kerberos SessionError: KRB_AP_ERR_SKEW (Clock skew too great) It means your machine's clock is out of sync with the domain controller and Kerberos hates that.
 Fix it with:
+{: .prompt-warning }
 ```shell
 sudo systemctl stop systemd-timesyncd sudo ntpdate 10.10.11.72